JulienRouse/quizz/README.markdown

 #QUIZZ

-A little program that do quizz.
+A little program that do quizzes.
 I wrote it to learn vocabulary in a new language.

 * [How to use it?](#how-to-use-it?)